 - Less predictability makes it more difficult to plan for your other financial goals.

-- If the interest rate on your ARM increases, you risk not being able to afford the higher monthly payments — and losing your home to foreclosure.
+- If the rate on your ARM increases, you risk not being able to afford the higher monthly payments — and potentially losing your home to foreclosure.

 There are many factors that can help determine what type of interest rate is best for you — including your financial situation, the initial rate, and how long you plan to say in the home.

-“A fixed-rate mortgage is best for long-term stability,” says Tabitha Mazzara, director of operations at MBANC in Manhattan Beach, California.
+“A fixed-rate mortgage is best for long-term stability,” says Tabitha Mazzara, director of operations at Mortgage Bank of California in Manhattan Beach, California.
 “Your monthly payment and interest rate stay the same, and they make budgeting easier.”

 While ARMs can offer short-term savings, Mazzara warns of potential trouble down the line.